JamesIves/github-pages-deploy-action/README.md

 > [!NOTE]
 > You must configure your repository to deploy from the branch you push to.
-To do this, go to your repository settings, click on `Pages`, and choose `Deploy from a Branch`.
+To do this, go to your repository settings, click on `Pages`, and choose `Deploy from a Branch` from the `Source` dropdown.
 From there select the branch you supplied to the action, in most cases this will be `gh-pages` as that's the default.

 ## Configuration 📁